Epidemiology-informed Graph Neural Network for Heterogeneity-aware Epidemic Forecasting: Experiments

+This section aims to test whether HeatGNN has robust scalability.
+We analyze the time complexity of the MAG in HeatGNN.
+Let $N$ be the number of positions and $N_f$ be the feature dimension of each position.
+The time complexity of MAG includes three parts: the complexity of feature normalization is $O(N \cdot N_f)$, which is used to standardize the features of each position; the calculation of the cosine similarity matrix in MAG requires similarity evaluation of all position pairs, with a complexity of $O(N^2 \cdot N_f)$; and the final MAG normalization operation is $O(N^2)$.
+In summary, the overall time complexity of MAG is $O(N^2 \cdot N_f)$, among which the cosine similarity calculation is dominant.
+We compare the inference time of HeatGNN with two baselines (Table \ref{tab:inference}).
+The result shows that HeatGNN performs well in inference efficiency, which is lower than other baselines in most cases, indicating that it has good practical application insight while maintaining low computational overhead.

-This section addresses \textbf{RQ5}.
-To verify the inference efficiency of our framework, we conduct an inference analysis experiment of different location scales based on the US-States dataset to evaluate the inference speed.
+To verify the inference efficiency of HeatGNN, we conduct an inference analysis of different location scales based on the US-States dataset to evaluate the inference time.
 The results in Figure \ref{fig:inference} indicate that the inference time of the HeatGNN remains stable with only minor fluctuations under different location scales.
 This consistent performance demonstrates the robustness and reliability of HeatGNN, further highlighting its scalability and suitability for applications involving dynamic or large-scale epidemic transmission graph datasets.